Skip to content

 • Run CI/CD Locally: Depending on the platform you use:

-• GitHub Actions: run make install-act then make act for GitHub Actions
+• GitHub Actions: run make install-act then make act for GitHub Actions (Docker should be running).

 • Create a pull request.
 If the GitHub actions pass, the PR will be accepted and merged to dev.